About Me

 Misc

 I grew up in Seattle, WA.
-I was a competitive Starcraft 2 player in high school (I hovered between the grandmaster and top master leagues!).
-I studied behavioral neuroscience during my undergraduate years, with a philosophy minor.
+I was a competitive Starcraft 2 player in high school (grandmaster league - competed/won in seattle-area tournaments!).
+I studied behavioral neuroscience during my undergraduate years, with a philosophy minor focused on ethics.
 I got interested in math and programming and started a computational neuroscience club, where I taught weekly seminars.
 I also spent a lot of time partner dancing and playing guitar at open mic nights!

 My girlfriend, Aina, is also in machine learning and we sometimes do research together.
 You can learn about her on her website: ainatersol.github.io.